Whale Vocalizations

 All Southern Residents belong to the same acoustic clan (J-Clan) and share a variety of call types.
 Within this clan are three distinct pods — J, K, and L — with unique dialects.
 The data collected from our remote hydrophone sites located within the Salish Sea will be extremely valuable to detect the presence of Southern Residents in addition to tracking the noise levels this community must endure while trying to find enough salmon to survive.

-Formerly known as ‘transients’, Bigg’s orca are often referred to as the wolves of the seas.
-They are the whale that lead to the term “killer whale” since they hunt marine mammals, including other whales.
-What sets Bigg’s orca apart from the fish-eating resident orca is that Bigg’s prey on marine mammals.
-Most commonly, they predate on harbour seals, but they are known to also hunt harbour porpoise, Dall’s porpoise, Pacific white sided dolphins, gray whales, minke whales and Steller sea lions.
+Transient Orca, also known as Biggs Orca are often referred to as the wolves of the seas.
+They are the whale that led to the term “killer whale” since they hunt marine mammals, including other whales.
+What sets Biggs apart from the fish-eating resident orca is that Biggs prey on marine mammals.
+Most commonly, they predate on harbour seals, Steller sea lions, harbour porpoise, Dall’s porpoise, and Pacific white sided dolphins.
+Less frequently, Biggs may predate on whales.
 Seabirds are also attacked, but not usually eaten.
-Many times juvenile orca are seen “playing” with seabirds, which might be an important means of developing hunting techniques.
+Often, juvenile Biggs orca are seen “playing” with seabirds, which might be an important means of developing hunting techniques.

-All Bigg’s orca share a common set of vocal signals, with some small varieties existing, but because of the Bigg’s fluid social order, they have not developed the unique calls/dialects, like resident orcas.
+All Biggs orca share a common set of vocal signals, with some small varieties existing, but because of the Biggs fluid social structure, they have not developed unique calls/dialects within different families like resident orcas.
 Additionally, because this population travels mostly in silence to prevent other species from detecting them, the opportunity for a specific dialect to be passed on to family members is minimized.
-When we detect Bigg’s orca call types over the hydrophone we know which population we are recording but cannot determine the family group by distinct acoustic call types.
+When we detect Biggs orca calls over the hydrophones we know which population we are recording but cannot determine the family group by a distinct acoustic dialect.
 They tend to use passive sonar, listening for the sounds of their prey, such as a splash from a swimming seal or a whistle from a dolphin.
-This is part of their stealth hunting style/tactic.
+This is part of their stealth hunting style.
 If they were vocal while hunting, it could alert their prey to their presence.
-However, after a successful hunt, Bigg’s can be quite vocal when socializing.
+However, after a successful hunt, Biggs can be quite vocal when socializing.

 Fin Whales